rodriguesms/rodriguesms/README.md

 #### 🤖 My name is Miguel Rodrigues and I am a Computer Engineering student at Federal University of Paraiba (UFPB)!

 #### 🔎 Currently I'm enrolled with Sisenex extension program as the Mobile module tutor for the new entrants and also, I'm working at Synchro Cloud Services R&D project using Spring Cloud and Kubernetes for a microservices architecture application.
-For my own projects, I'm working at my BankFrenzy game in order to learn and apply C++ and Qt concepts.
+Also, I'm enrolled with a RD&I Project for the IFPB's Assert Lab, working as a Full Stack developer.

-#### 💻 I'm also excited to develop some personal projects using C++ and Java, applying the experience I've gathered in the last year.
+#### 💻 I'm also excited to develop some personal projects using C++ and Java, applying the experience I've gathered in the last years.
 Even though I want to develop some personal projects using C++, I have already done some cool stuff in Python, such as an Application Backend for a Real Estate Agency with PostgreSQL and a Discord bot for Dice Rolling and Initiative Tests for virtual tabletop RPGs.

 #### 📱 Also, i've recently built a Github User Search App using React Native with Typescript and the Github API, in order to teach some concepts in the extension program.